Friends of Watauga County Public Library to host book sale April 28-30

-BOONE — The Friends of the Watauga County Library will host a spring book sale April 28 — 30 in the library conference room.
+BOONE — The Friends of the Watauga County Library will host a spring book sale April 28 to 30 in the library conference room.

 There will be books of various genres (including children’s), CD’s, audiobooks, DVD’s, magazines, games and puzzles.